Sunday, 2 July 2000

 Historically, the plateau was the target of the mass trespass in 1932.
 From the National Park's inception, a large area of the high moorland north of Edale was designated as 'Open Country'.
 In 2003, the "right to roam" on uncultivated land was enshrined into law, and this area of open country has been significantly extended.

-Kinder Scout is an exciting and varied place, so it seems unfair to limit it to just two pictures and a handful of paragraphs.
+Kinder Scout is an exciting and varied place, so limiting it to just two pictures and a handful of paragraphs seems unfair.

 Kinder Downfall